lorenzoscottb/txt2space/README.md

 # Txt2Space

-This library allows you to load (static) vector spaces, saved in .txt format, and run multiple qualitative and quantitative investigaitons.
-Tests includes word similairty/relatednes benchmarks, as well visualisations analysis of the spaces.
+This library allows you to load (static) vector spaces, saved in .txt format, and run multiple qualitative and quantitative investigations.
+Tests include word similarity/relatedness benchmarks, as well as visualisations analysis of the spaces.

 Some supported functions and test:
 - cosine similarity